This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving crustless mushroom quiche recipe, check out our Leftover Ingredients Recipe Finder.

-• Eggs: Binds the quiche together.
+• Eggs: Holds everything together.

 Recipe Variations